Tubing the Russian River: How to plan a float trip

 You don't want to finish a nice, long float and have to walk back to your car along the narrow shoulder of River Road, with traffic speeding past.
 One option is to park one car at Sunset Beach, then drive the other to Steelhead Beach and park there to start your trip.
-Or you can park in Santa Rosa and ride the new Regional Parks River Shuttle, which runs out to Steelhead and Sunset beaches on summer weekends.
+Or you can park at El Molino High School and ride the Regional Parks River Shuttle, which runs every 30 minutes out to Steelhead and Sunset beaches on summer weekends.
 Tickets are $5 round trip.

 If you plan to park your own cars, know that lots at both river parks fill early during the summer and will close once all parking spots are taken.
 (Parking is $7 per vehicle or free for Regional Parks members.)
 If you plan to arrive after 10 a.m. on a weekend, the shuttle is your best option.
 Charter bus access, including drop offs and pick ups, is not allowed in the river parks.

 It takes about five minutes to drive from Steelhead Beach to Sunset Beach but four and a half hours to float that distance.
 Plan to be at Steelhead by 10 a.m. and on the water by 11 a.m. at the latest.
 Plan to arrive even earlier if it's a weekend, holiday, or the temperature will be over 90 degrees.